defstudio/vite-livewire-plugin/README.md

 by default `livewire()` plugin will trigger hot reload when a `.blade.php` file changes in `resources/view/**` folders or a  `.php` file changes in `app/**/Livewire/**` folders.

-if you wish to change this behaviuor (because you have lviewire files in other locations), this can be achieved using the `watch` config:
+if you wish to change this behavior (because you have livewire files in other locations), this can be achieved using the `watch` config:

 ```js
 // vite.config.js